 There's also the days of preparation for holidays, family get-togethers, and just because.
 And in this latter group - the "just because" - lies a picture in my head of my dad, chair pulled up to the stove, two giant - no, ginormous - thick bottomed pots with the sounds of crackling and bubbling escaping from them and, there's dad, holding a huge wooden spoon - no, paddle is a better word - with a handle at least two feet long that he hand made for this special application: the ritual known as homemade carnitas.

 Carnitas are super easy to make.
-Some folks like to add spice but traditionally, it's just pork butt, salt and water.
-I believe Dad brines his meat in milk sometimes and his ALWAYS come out the best.
+Stripped down to it's very essence, it's just pork butt, salt and water.
+For extra tender carnitas, I know Dad brines his meat in milk.
+His carnitas are ALWAYS the best.
 I think the secret to his success is his watchful eye and his intent: everything is made with so much love, how could it not be anything other than delicious?

 Simple Traditional Carnita Tacos with Salsa Cruda